← All Papers · Core — Geometry · V1.0

 The conjugate regulus of the complexified null cone is the geometric object that simultaneously encodes all advanced solutions of the STF field equation.
 The two ruling families correspond to retarded and advanced propagation.
 The intersection of a line from each family at a spacetime event is a causal transaction — the geometric encoding of the handshake between future and past.

 Connection to the EXISTS/HAPPENS distinction.
-This geometric transition is the explicit physical realisation of the EXISTS/HAPPENS distinction established in [Paz 2026d, §1.2] and [General Theory V0.8].
-EXISTS corresponds to the degenerate configuration: the complexified null cone has collapsed to a real monotone line, the four canonical reference points on \(\mathbb{CP}^1\) are locked in sequential real order, the doubly-ruled structure is absent, and no transaction is possible.
+This geometric transition provides a geometric analogue of the EXISTS/HAPPENS distinction established in [Paz 2026d, §1.2] and [General Theory V0.9].
+The precise physical realisation of EXISTS/HAPPENS requires the full dynamics of [Paz 2026d]; what the present paper establishes is the corresponding projective-geometric structure.
+EXISTS corresponds to the degenerate configuration: the complexified null cone has collapsed to a real monotone line, the four canonical reference points on ℂℙ1 are locked in sequential real order, the doubly-ruled structure is absent, and no transaction is possible.
 The causal trajectory is open — retarded propagation only, no closed loop, no topological interior.
-HAPPENS corresponds to the non-degenerate configuration: the four points lie on the complex unit circle, the complexified null cone is genuinely doubly-ruled, the Hopf torus is non-degenerate, the \((1,-1)\) Chern class pairing completes both \(2\pi\) windings, the \(T^2\) winding reaches \(4\pi^2\), and the transaction closes.
-The causal loop is closed — it has a topological interior, whose measure is exactly the \(4\pi^2\) fundamental domain of the \(T^2\) fiber.
-The \(4\pi^2\) is not only the threshold normalization: it is the measure of the interior that HAPPENS requires and EXISTS lacks.
-The complexified null cone is therefore the geometric grounding for that distinction — the paper that shows what it costs, geometrically, to cross from EXISTS to HAPPENS.
+HAPPENS corresponds to the non-degenerate configuration: the four points lie on the complex unit circle, the complexified null cone is genuinely doubly-ruled, the Hopf torus is non-degenerate, the (1,−1) Chern class pairing completes both 2π windings, the T2 winding reaches 4π2, and the transaction closes.
+The causal loop is closed — it has a topological interior, whose measure is exactly the 4π2 fundamental domain of the T2 fiber.
+The 4π2 is not only the threshold normalization: it is the measure of the interior that HAPPENS requires and EXISTS lacks.
+The complexified null cone provides the geometric encoding for this distinction — the paper that shows what it costs, geometrically, to cross from EXISTS to HAPPENS.

 2. The Complexified Null Cone Is Doubly Ruled